Vavoom: Ted the Mechanic

 "Vavoom: Ted the Mechanic" is the first song on Purpendicular, Deep Purple's first studio album featuring guitarist Steve Morse.
 The song is notable for its use of pinch harmonics.
 It remained as the first song in the band's live sets after the album's release so that Morse could start the show by playing the first notes of the new album.

 Vocalist Ian Gillan has stated that the lyrics are based on the true-life story of a man he once met in a pub during the recording sessions for the 1987 album The House of Blue Light.
 The two started talking, and Gillan wrote down the man's story on some napkins which he then put away and forgot about.
 He discovered them years later and they became the basis for the lyrics of "Vavoom: Ted the Mechanic".
 The song was a live staple during the Purpendicular tour, and was also played during more recent tours as well.

 The "Vavoom" in the song's title comes from the end of each verse, where Gillan says the word, leading into the chorus.
 On all live albums that feature the song, though, the title is simply listed as "Ted the Mechanic".

+The line "The banjo player took a hike" refers to the acrimonious departure from the group in 1993 of their original guitarist Ritchie Blackmore.